adityarote652/Library-Management-System-C/README.md

 # Library Management System 📚

 A menu-driven Console Application built using the **C Language** to simulate the core operations of a college library.
-This project was developed as a Mini-Project for the **First Year Engineering (IT)** curriculum at **K. K. Wagh Institute of Engineering Education & Research**.
+This project was developed as a Mini-Project for the **First Year Engineering (IT)** curriculum at **MVP'S KBT COLLEGE OF ENGINEERING, NASHIK**.

 ## 🚀 Key Features
 * **Stock Management:** Add new books and track live inventory quantity.